COSC3020/divide-and-conquer-sum-lilybrongo/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+Constants: if statement comparisons, overall sum (these all have a constant number of steps)

+Since we were required to split the array into 3 subarrays, the time would be equivalent to 3T(n / 3).
+This is because each time the input is divided into thirds and there are 3 calls being made recursively.
+Knowing this, T(n) = 3T(n / 3) when n > 1 and if n <= 1 it shoudl be T(n) = 1.
+In order to acheive the T(n), the base case must equal log base 3 of n.